kubevela/kubevela/docs/en/design.md

 This document presents the detailed design and architecture of KubeVela.

-> All the diagrams in this document are [publicly available](https://docs.google.com/presentation/d/1Y3gnKrd7fUZGgee7Ia9vBsRIYhcZLQwMUCDkk1RJvQc).
+> All the diagrams in this document are available in [this slides](https://docs.google.com/presentation/d/1Y3gnKrd7fUZGgee7Ia9vBsRIYhcZLQwMUCDkk1RJvQc).

 ## User Stories